Sanjanaa24/effective-funicular/README.md

 5) Rainfall: In this module the system gets us the information about the rainfall requirement for a particular crop through out its growth for the healthy yield.
 When rain is plentiful, crops can absorb the water and nutrients they need, and the soil around them remains moist and fertile.
 This allows the plants to grow and produce large, healthy yields.

 6) Label: In this module the system and the datasets represents the label as types of crop (Rice, Maize, Chickpea, Kidney beans, Pigeonpeas, Mothbeans, Mungbean, Blackgram, Lentil, Pomegranate, Banana, Mango, Grapes, Watermelon, Muskmelon, Apple, Orange, Papaya, Coconut, Cotton, Jute, Coffee).

+7) Finally the accuracy rate obtained by the classification report made is 97/100.